 With obesity at epidemic levels – including 57 percent of Floridians who are overweight or obese – weight loss is the leading cause of preventable death after lung cancer in the U.S.

 Our surgeons offer Laparoscopic Gastric Bypass and Vertical Sleeve Gastrectomy.
 These are both excellent operations for addressing both morbid obesity disease and metabolic disease.
-Both Dr. Domkowski and Dr. Radecke also specialize in revisional bariatric surgery.
+Both Dr. Domkowski also specializes in revisional bariatric surgery.
 If you had a prior gastric bypass or sleeve surgery that you may want to be revised or converted to another type of bariatric surgery we are your center.
 In addition, if you have a Lap-Band and you would like it removed, our surgeons can do that and give you a gastric bypass or sleeve if you are interested and eligible.

 We recommend that you set up an appointment with one of our doctors for a consultation.

 Body Mass Index (BMI)